fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 ![Thumby blockly speed buzzer stage2](../images/editor-blockly-sb2.png)
 </center>

 All this is doing, is repeatedly drawing the "^" character to the top left position of the frame, then actually showing the frame on the display, and then clearing the next frame to get ready to repeat the whole process again.
-It may look like that little hat symbol is just sitting there doing nothing, but its being redrawn many times per second, and it's ready to be moved!
+It may look like that little hat symbol is just sitting there doing nothing, but it is being redrawn many times per second, and it's ready to be moved!

 ---